DaveParillo/vim-cmake/README.md

 ### Commands

- * `:CMakeConfigure` searches for the closest directory named build in an upwards search, and if found, it runs the `cmake -S <dir> -B <dir> command there, assuming the CMakeLists.txt file is just one directory above.
+ * `:CMakeConfigure` searches for the closest directory named build in an upwards search, and if found, it runs the `cmake -S 'source_dir' -B 'build_dir'` command there, assuming the CMakeLists.txt file is just one directory above.
 Any arguments given to :CMakeConfigure will be directly passed on to the cmake command.
 It also sets the working directory of the make command, so you can just use quickfix as with a normal Makefile project.